Page Created: 12/31/2015 Last Modified: 5/13/2020 Last Generated: 2/7/2024

 At their pinnacle in the 1990's, the most advanced 2D cards were called "Windows Accelerator Cards", since Microsoft Windows was the dominant platform at that time.
 The first 3D videocards also appeared during that time and were expensive, and by the year 2000, when the price had dropped, I purchased my first one, an Nvidia Riva TNT2, which I later used to play my first 3D MMORPG, Dark Age of Camelot.
-My second one was an Nvidia GeForce 2 MX 200 which I used to pay World of Warcraft.
-I later relied on the Intel Core i3-540 integrated graphics until I finally upgraded to an Nvidia GTX 750 Ti, which I used to play Shroud of the Avatar.
-The 3D MMORPG was the only reason that I had to purchase new cards.
+My second one was an Nvidia GeForce 2 MX 200 which I used to play World of Warcraft.
+I later relied on the Intel Core i3-550 integrated graphics until I upgraded to an Nvidia GTX 750 Ti which I used to play Wurm Unlimited and also experimented with GPGPU↗ programming using OpenCL.
+But the 3D MMORPG was the only reason that I purchased new cards.

 For decades, 3D videocards have continued to advance, but 2D was computational "solved" by the 1990's.
 Again, this is because we have not yet been able to build a card that can process all of the complexities of 3D in real-time.
 And even when we reach the state of realistic illusion, like 24-bit color did for 2D cards back in the 1990's, we won't be able to capture all physical law.
 Today, GPU's are incorporating hardware physics processing to try to do some of this.